 How Form 2290 fits into the overall process

-The result of filing Form 2290 is not only the calculation of tax, but the creation of an official compliance record that is later relied upon by state agencies and other authorities.
+Filing the form does not only calculate tax liability, but also creates an official compliance record that is later relied upon by state motor vehicle agencies and other authorities.

 When Form 2290 becomes relevant